dmavrides/dmavrides.github.io/_pages/recs.md

 * <a href="https://amzn.to/3E1DPni">Apple Pencil (2nd gen)</a> - For note-taking while reading etc. I initially got a knock-off Apple pencil for $30, but it's much less consistent syncing/randomly disconnects and has worse battery-life, so maybe actually get a regular one.
 * <a href="https://amzn.to/3TmCEn7">iPad Case</a> - This is a really good/cheap case.
 Has space for the pencil, and it's very easy to take out of the spot.
 The charger-hole works well (some other cases are surprisingly bad at this).
 * <a href="https://amzn.to/3fEbQ3N">Collapsible Laundry Hamper</a> - I have 2 copies of this $7 hamper.
 * <a href="https://amzn.to/3FIX6er">GAN 11 M Pro, 3x3 Magnetic Speed Cube</a> - This is basically the best Rubik's cube.
-Also expensive (cheaper GAN models are also probably good), but if you decide you want to speed cube, it's the one to get.
-One friend I recommended it to cut 25% off his time by using it instead of his old cube.
+Also expensive (cheaper GAN models are also probably good), but if you decide you want to speed cube and have the spare money, it's the one to get. <a href="https://dmavrides.github.io/_pages/cubing/">Here's my short page</a> on learning to solve a Rubik's cube and then how to get faster.
 * <a href="https://amzn.to/3FGOHIC">'Greenies' Dog Treats</a> - These are my dog's favorite treats.
 He begs for them every evening at the same time.
 He's addicted.
 * <a href="https://amzn.to/3WACHy8">Shoe Balancer/Leveler</a> - If you ever injure your foot/ankle and need to use a medical boot, wearing one of these on your other shoe will balance out your height.
 Actually made a huge quality-of-life difference for me.
 * <a href="https://amzn.to/3DBEMl2">Digital Bathroom Scale</a> - If you're trying to build muscle or diet, it's helpful to have a scale for a feedback mechanism.
 I'm sure basically any such scale is good; I just know this one works.